burningion/game-onboarding-oai/README.md

 ## 📋 Project Description

 ### Overview

-This project revolutionizes employee onboarding by combining AI-powered voice agents with interactive gaming experiences.
-Using OpenAI's latest models and agent capabilities, we automatically transform dry HR documents into engaging, personalized onboarding journeys that employees actually enjoy.
+Using OpenAI's voice models and the Python Agent framework, we automatically transform dry HR documents into engaging, personalized onboarding games that employees actually enjoy.

 ### The Problem
 - Traditional onboarding is boring and ineffective